3 ways to learn about retail fuel pricing sensitivity

 In other words, if you’re offering a better customer experience in relation to other competitors in your market, then customers may not care as much about price.
 You can raise your price and they’ll still come back because you have the best lighting and the cleanest bathrooms.
 Based on these other volume magnets, you may find you have more pricing power.

-But it’s important to note: pricing higher should be the goal, not to take advantage of your customers, but to do a better job of strategically positioning your site based on all the other investments you’ve made.
+But it’s important to note: pricing high should be a means to an end, not an end in itself.
+The end is to maximize short, medium and long-term profitability and provide a satisfying customer experience in the process.
+This is to say, the goal is not to take advantage of your customers, but to do a better job of strategically positioning your site based on all the other investments you’ve made.
 Ultimately, providing a great customer experience will be the reason you’re one of the higher priced fuel stations in the area.

 How do you use this data?